If you're interested in starting a career in healthcare, becoming a medical assistant is one option to consider.

 - Take a medical billing or coding class.
 Since medical assisting includes administrative tasks, understanding medical billing is an important part of the job.

 - Learn a second language.
-Texas is a place where people of all backgrounds live.
+Virginia is a place where people of all backgrounds live.
 Knowing a second language can be very valuable for a medical assistant working with a variety of different patients.